Ultrasonic rail flaw detectors from the UDS2-7X product line

 Wheel-type immersion system – the «wheel probe»

-Sliding search system
+Sliding search system (SL)

 Each system has its own set of advantages and disadvantages.
 One of the primary benefits of sliding systems is their ability to automatically position ultrasonic probes on the rail surface.
 This ensures consistently stable testing sensitivity, regardless of variations in the trolley's inclination.
 Additionally, sliding systems eliminate the need for operators to manually adjust probe angles, making them more user-friendly.
 However, these systems do have a downside—over time, the ultrasonic probes experience wear due to continuous contact with the rail surface, necessitating regular replacement and recalibration to maintain accurate results.

-Electronic unit of the UDS2-73 RSUI
+Electronic unit of the UDS2-73 SWP

-Capabilities of the UDS2-73 RSUI Flaw Detector
+Application of the UDS2-73 SWP Flaw Detector

 Displaying Testing Results in UDS Flaw Detectors